HabitatFramework/UserGuide/functions/functions.rst

 	.. tip::
 		It is not necessary to **Save Edits** after splitting the feature in GIS because the changes will be saved automatically once the split has been completed with the tool.

 * The feature will be split but still selected as shown in the figure :ref:`figArcSFD`.
-Return to the HLU Tool and click |getmapselection| :guilabel:`Get Map Selection`.
+At this stage both features will have the same fragment ID.

 .. _figArcSFD: